elemental-lf/benji/docs/source/scrub.rst

 Scrubbing backups is needed to ensure data consistency over time.

 Reasons for Scrubbing
 ---------------------

-Benji backs up data in blocks.
-These blocks are referenced from the metadata store.
-When restoring images, these blocks are read and restored in the order the metadata store says.
-As Benji also does deduplication, an invalid block could potentially create invalid restore data in multiple places.
+Benji divides the data you backup into blocks.
+These blocks are referenced by the metadata stored in the database backend.
+When restoring images, these blocks are read and restored to form the original image.
+As Benji also does deduplication, an invalid block can potentially affect multiple versions and so image backups.

-Invalid blocks can happen in these cases (probably incomplete):
+Invalid blocks can occur for the following reasons (probably incomplete):

-- Bit rot / Data degradation (https://en.wikipedia.org/wiki/Data_degradation)
+- Bit rot / data degradation (https://en.wikipedia.org/wiki/Data_degradation)
 - Software failure when writing the block for the first time
 - OS errors and bugs
-- Human error: deleting or modifying blocks by accident
+- Human error: Deleting or modifying blocks by accident
 - Software errors in Benji and other used tools

 Scrubbing Methods